okviz/okviz.github.io/_mydocs/calendar-pro/options/waxis/text-size.md

 ---
 **Default value:** 7pt or 50%

-This option defines the font size of the week's axis labels.
+This option defines the font size of the week axis labels.

+<todo>Screenshot</todo>

 > This option is not controllable through a [Report Theme](../../features/themes.md).